Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Introduction

 In this work, we address this gap by making the following contributions: \begin{enumerate} \item We compare three methods for computing sample weights: (i) evolving them using a Genetic Algorithm, (ii) deriving them from dataset characteristics, and (iii) assigning equal weights. \item We evaluate these reweighting strategies under multiple combinations of predictive and fairness metrics. \end{enumerate}

-Across eleven publicly available datasets, our experiments show that evolved sample weights yield models with better trade-offs between predictive performance and fairness compared to alternative weighting methods.
-Importantly, the extent of these improvements depends on the specific predictive and fairness metrics used during optimization.
+Across eleven publicly available datasets, our experiments show that evolved sample weights yield models with minimal trade-offs between predictive performance and fairness compared to alternative weighting methods.
+Importantly, the extent of these improvements depends on the specific fairness metric used during optimization.